 Total Quality Control may be classified as a ‘‘Management Tool’’ for many industries outstanding improvement in product quality design and reduction in operating costs and losses.

-Product quality is defined as ‘‘The composite product of engineering and manufacture that determine the degree to which the product in use will meet the expectations of the customer’’.
+Product Quality is described as “the component of engineering and manufacturing that determines the degree to which the product that is being used will meet the expectations of customers”.

 ‘‘Control’’ represents a tool with four steps :

 - When these criteria are breached, action must be taken.

 Quality control emerges as a function based on the collection analysis and interpretations of data on all aspects of the enterprise.

 Essential engineering designs, good manufacturing techniques, and deliberate inspection activity have always been needed for the manufacture of high-quality products, and total quality control is a tool for ensuring that these requirements are fulfilled.

 The quality of any product is influenced by a number of factors during the manufacturing process: